iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ### Interactive Reproduction

 When you want to have more granular control over which stages are run, you can use `--interactive` flag.
-This allows you to confirm each stage before running.
+This flag allows you to confirm each stage before running.

 ```dvc
 $ dvc exp run --interactive